 Writing the Court of Appeal judgment, Lord Justice Arnold identified a number of errors in the judge’s assessment and concluded that there was a likelihood of confusion.

 In particular, Arnold LJ said that Deputy Judge Karet erred in holding that VETSURE and PETSURE were “not conceptually similar” and “for different concepts”.
-Arnold LJ found they the judge had:
+Arnold LJ found that the judge had:

 muddled the assessment of conceptual similarity between the sign and the mark with the assessment of distinctive character of the mark;